 PRK or LASIK are safe forms of eye surgery, but recovery can be tricky.
-Here’s how to heal from the side effects of PRK or LASIK.
-I had laser eye surgery, and healed quickly and painlessly.
-The short-term discomfort of getting laser eye surgery is worth the long-term gains!
+Here’s how to heal from the side effects of LASIK or PRK laser eye surgery.
+I had PRK laser eye surgery, and healed quickly and painlessly.
+The short-term discomfort of getting and recovering from laser eye surgery is worth the long-term gains!

 Here’s what one surgeon says about recovering from LASIK or PRK eye surgery: “There is very little, if any, pain during surgery.
 It is during the recovery that there is potential for discomfort or pain.
 With LASIK, if there is any discomfort, it may last about six hours.
 PRK takes longer for initial healing to occur, so any discomfort experienced (ranging from feeling like there is something like an eyelash in the eye to a stinging / burning sensation) can last a few days.” ~ From the BoydVision website, which is a laser eye surgery option in Vancouver.

-Four days, ago, Dr Michael Boyd (founder of BoydVision) performed PRK laser eye surgery on my right eye, and I didn’t have a single complication.
-I found the surgery to be more painful than the recovery (especially the acid that burned off the top layer of my eyeball!).
+I guess I haven’t mentioned my laser eye surgery experience!
+The surgeon performed PRK eye surgery on my right eye, and I didn’t have a single complication.
+I found the surgery to be more painful than the recovery – especially the acid that burned off the top layer of my eyeball!

-If you’re getting laser eye surgery, make sure you have lots of eye drops!
+If you’re recovering from LASIK or PRK eye surgery, make sure you have lots of eye drops!
 I ran through my eye drops really quickly, and had to get more from the surgeon.
 It turns out he doesn’t offer an unlimited supply of eye drops, so I had to buy my own.

-Anyway, here’s how I recovered quickly and easily after laser eye surgery.
-I followed the recovery tips to the T, which is probably why I had no side effects from getting my vision “done”).
+Here’s how I recovered quickly and easily after PRK laser eye surgery.
+I followed the recovery tips to the T, which is probably why I had no side effects from PRK.

-The most important way to to heal from laser surgery is to follow your doctor’s post-op instructions, right down to the last drop of eye medication.
+The most important way to to heal from LASIK or PRK eye surgery is to follow your doctor’s post-op instructions, right down to the last drop of eye medication.
+And…

 Go blind for three days after the eye surgery

 Dr Boyd, my eye surgeon, told me that the best way to heal after PRK – the ideal conditions for healing – is to be in a dark room for three days.
-This gives your eyes a chance to completely recover, without the “bad” effects of light, dust, steam, pollution, etc. He said that most people don’t follow his instructions for healing after LASIK or PRK, which can lead to a longer healing time, eye infections, and even the necessity of more laser eye surgeries in the future.
+This gives your eyes a chance to completely recover, without the “bad” effects of light, dust, steam, pollution, etc. He said that most people don’t follow his instructions for LASIK or PRK eye surgery recovery, which can lead to a longer healing time, eye infections, and even the necessity of more laser eye surgeries in the future.

 Ask a loved one to book time off work